Spice (K2) Withdrawal Symptoms, Detox & Timeline

 Research into the effects of Spice and synthetic cannabinoids shows that these manufactured chemicals can be 3-5 times more intense than organic marijuana.
 These effects can include:

 Spice, like other synthetic cannabinoids, can be addictive.
-People who become physically dependent on, tolerant to, or addicted to Spice can experience withdrawal symptoms when their body begins to detox from the drug.
+People who become physically dependent on, tolerant to, or addicted to Spice can experience withdrawal symptoms when their body begins to detox from the drug, including symptoms such as:

 Because Spice and other synthetic cannabinoids are so potent, side effects can quickly become dangerous and require hospitalization.
 These include seizures, renal failure, heart problems, and psychosis.